Marketing Plans & Budgets

-Your marketing plan is a detailed roadmap that outlines all your marketing strategies, tactics, activities, costs and projected results over a period of time.
-This marketing plan keeps your entire team focused on specific goals – it’s a critical resource for your entire company.
+A marketing plan is a detailed roadmap that outlines your marketing strategies, tactics, costs and projected results over a period of time.
+Your marketing plan and budget keeps your entire team focused on specific goals – it’s a critical resource for your entire company.

 • Financial goals